Effects of Hurricane Maria in Puerto Rico: Relief efforts

+Healthcare

-On September 29, the hospital ship left port at Norfolk, Virginia to help victims of Hurricanes Irma and Maria, and arrived in San Juan on October 3.
+Hospital ship arrived in San Juan on October 3.
 A couple of days later, the Comfort departed on an around the island tour to assist, remaining a dozen miles off shore.
-Patients were brought to the ship by helicopter or boat tender after being referred by Puerto Rico's Department of Health.
-However, most of the 250 bed floating state-of-the-art hospital went unused despite overburdened island clinics and hospitals because there were few referrals.
-Governor Rosselló explained on or about October 17 that "The disconnect or the apparent disconnect was in the communications flow" and added "I asked for a complete revision of that so that we can now start sending more patients over there."
-After remaining offshore for three weeks, the Comfort docked in San Juan on October 27, briefly departing only once to restock at sea from a naval resupply ship.
-As of November 8, the Comfort's staff had treated 1,476 patients, including 147 surgeries and two births.
+Patients were brought to the ship by helicopter or boat tender after referrals by Puerto Rico's Department of Health.
+However, most of the 250 bed floating state-of-the-art hospital went unused despite overburdened island clinics and hospitals because few referrals were made.
+Rosselló explained on or about October 17 that "The disconnect or the apparent disconnect was in the communications flow" and added "I asked for a complete revision of that so that we can now start sending more patients over there."

-On September 27, the Pentagon reopened two major airfields on Puerto Rico and started sending aircraft, specialized units, and a hospital ship to assist in the relief effort; Brigadier General Richard C. Kim, the deputy commanding general of United States Army North, was responsible for coordinating operations between the military, FEMA and other government agencies, and the private sector.
-Massive amounts of water, food, and fuel either had been delivered to ports in Puerto Rico or were held up at ports in the mainland United States because there was a lack of truck drivers to move the goods into the interior; the lack of communication networks hindered the effort as only 20% of drivers reported to work.
-As of September 28, the Port of San Juan had only been able to dispatch 4% of deliveries received and had very little room to accept additional shipments.
-As of September 28, 44 percent of the population remained without drinking water and the U.S. military was shifting from "a short term, sea-based response to a predominantly land-based effort designed to provide robust, longer term support" with fuel delivery a top priority.
-A joint Army National Guard and Marine expeditionary unit (MEU) team established an Installation Staging Base at the former Roosevelt Roads Naval Station; they transported via helicopter Department of Health and Human Services assessment teams to hospitals across Puerto Rico to determine medical requirements.
-On September 29, the amphibious assault ship USS Wasp which had been providing relief activities to the island of Dominica was diverted to Puerto Rico.
-As of September 30, FEMA official Alejandro de la Campa stated that 5% of electricity, 33% of the telecommunications infrastructure, and 50% of water services had been restored to the island.
+On September 27, the Pentagon reopened two major airfields and started sending aircraft, specialized units, and a hospital ship to assist in the relief effort; Brigadier General Richard C. Kim, the deputy commanding general of United States Army North, was responsible for coordinating operations between the military, FEMA and other government agencies, and the private sector.
+Massive amounts of water, food, and fuel either had been delivered to ports or were held up at ports in the mainland United States lacking truck drivers to move the goods into the interior; the lack of communication networks hindered the effort–only 20% of drivers reported to work.
+As of September 28, the Port of San Juan had been able to dispatch only 4% of deliveries received and had little room to accept additional shipments.
+As of September 28, 44 percent of the population remained without potable water and the U.S. military was shifting from "a short term, sea-based response to a predominantly land-based effort designed to provide robust, longer term support" with fuel delivery a top priority.
+A joint Army National Guard and Marine expeditionary unit (MEU) team established an Installation Staging Base at the former Roosevelt Roads Naval Station; they transported Department of Health and Human Services assessment teams to hospitals across Puerto Rico via helicopter to determine medical needs.
+On September 29, the amphibious assault ship USS Wasp switched from providing relief activities to Dominica to Puerto Rico.
+As of September 30, FEMA official Alejandro de la Campa stated that 5% of electricity, 33% of the telecommunications infrastructure, and 50% of water services had been restored.